SamBaS: Sampling-Based Stochastic Block Partitioning: Conclusion

 \section{Conclusion}

-In this manuscript, we present a four-step sampling-based approach to accelerate community detection as well as a thresholding technique for improving the efficacy of sampling for this purpose.
-We generate graphs with community structure based on the degree-corrected stochastic blockmodel (DCSBM), and we perform a series of experiments to determine the effects of various graph parameters on the quality of results and speedup obtained using our approach across different sampling algorithms and different sample sizes.
-Additionally, we provide empirical evidence that thresholding improves the quality of community detection results with sampling and that this quality of results is also preserved in real-world graphs.

-Our sampling-based approach is flexible; the choice of sampling algorithm (see Figure~\ref{fig:summary}) and sample size (see Figure~\ref{fig:intro}) allows the user to make a trade-off between speedup and quality of result.
-This is exemplified by our achieving a speedup of up to 15$\times$ without sacrificing result quality or by improving result quality (i.e., F1 score) by over 150\% at a speedup of around 2$\times$.
-If some degradation in result quality is not an issue, we can achieve speedups as high as 45$\times$ (see Appendix~\ref{appendix:synthetic}).
-Moreover, the experimental results show that our topology-guided sampling approach improves the result quality on graphs with weak community structure, as characterized by low community strength, maximum vertex degree, and density.
+In this manuscript, we present and thoroughly characterize a sampling-based stochastic block partitioning~(SamBaS) approach to accelerate community detection.
+We generate graphs with community structure based on the degree-corrected stochastic blockmodel~(DCSBM), and we perform a series of experiments to determine the effects of various graph parameters on the quality of results and speedup obtained with SamBaS across different sampling algorithms and different sample sizes.
+These experiments show that SamBaS is flexible; the choice of sampling algorithm (see Appendix~A.1) and sample size (see Figure~\ref{fig:intro}) allows the user to make a trade-off between speedup and accuracy.
+This is exemplified by SamBaS achieving a speedup of up to 10$\times$ without sacrificing result quality or by improving result quality (i.e., F1 score) by over 150\% at a speedup of around 2$\times$.
+If some degradation in result quality is not an issue, SamBaS can achieve speedups as high as 45$\times$ (see Appendix~A.3).
+Moreover, the experimental results show that SamBaS improves accuracy on graphs with weak community structure, as characterized by low community strength, maximum vertex degree, and density.